 There are lots of bloggers out there who would love to guest post on your blog.
 What do they get out of it?
 Exposure and a backlink.
 What do you get out of it?
 Fresh content for your blog.

 To get the most out of guest posts, you need to have strict rules.
 The last thing you want is subpar content on your blog.

 Here are some rules you should have for guest posts:

 - Have a word count minimum

-The higher the word count the better.
-I’d say minimum word count of 700 is as low as I’d go.
-(This blog post is 2,900+ words long by the way)
+The higher the word count, the better.
+I’d say a minimum word count of 700 is as low as I’d go.
+(This blog post is 2,900+ words long, by the way)

 - Approve the article topic beforehand